In this article

 Liabilities

-Liabilities can also be current liabilities like accounts payable or long-term liabilities like bonds payable and mortgage loans.
+Liabilities can also be current liabilities like accounts payable and accrued expenses or long-term liabilities like bonds payable and mortgage loans.

-As you develop your balance sheet, it’s important to consider your tax liabilities as well.
+As you develop your balance sheet, it’s important to consider your tax-related financial obligations as well.
 All taxes due within 12 months are considered current liabilities, while taxes due in more than 12 months are considered long-term liabilities.

 Equity

 This figure gives you an idea of the net worth of your business.
-It’s the total amount of money all owners would be paid if you decided to liquidate the business.
+It’s the total amount of money each founder would be paid if you decided to liquidate the business.

-A basic accounting equation known as the balance sheet equation further outlines the relationships between assets, liabilities, and equity.
+A basic accounting equation known as the balance sheet equation further outlines how the relationships between assets, liabilities, and equity define your financial position.

 That equation is as follows: Total Assets = Total Liabilities + Total Equity